SimonSapin/rust-forest/README.md

 but don’t necessarily have the exact same API as the DOM.
 That is:

-* A tree is made up of nodes
+* A tree is made up of nodes.
 * Each node has zero or more *child* nodes, which are ordered.
 * Each node has a no more than one *parent*, the node that it is a *child* of.
 * A node without a *parent* is called a *root*.